-Deep sea red crab were common on the adjacent 865 m deep plain and up the slopes of the shallower slopes of Valdivia Middle (Fig. 46).
+In the subarea Valdivia Middle the deep sea red crab was common on the adjacent 865m deep plain and up the slopes of the shallower slopes (Fig. 47).
 Density appeared to decline towards the summit of the seamount.
 It should be noted that the crab density was high even at the lower end of the dives at around 900m depth.

-Only scattered alfonsino specimens were observed, and armourhead aggregation were encountered toward the end of the slope dive 15 and 16.
-In Dive 16 which was a summit dive targeting the very shallowest knoll, the transect ran up the slope from 515 to 415 m.
-The density of armourhead increased up the slope from about 530 m and was very high around the very shallowest area at the end of the dive (Fig. 46).
+Only scattered alfonsino specimens were observed, but armourhead aggregation were encountered toward the end of the slope Dives 15 and 16.
+In Dive 16, which was a summit dive targeting the very shallowest knoll, the transect ran up the slope from 515 to 415 m.
+The density of armourhead increased up the slope from about 530 m and was very high around the very shallowest area at the end of the dive (Fig. 47).